vijayaawss/Retail-System/README.md

 ---
 # 📈 System Workflow

-1. User registers or logs into the application.
+1. **User Authentication** – Retailer registers or logs into the application.
-2. Products are added and inventory is managed.
+2. **Inventory Management** – Add, update, or delete product details and stock.
-3. Sales transactions are recorded.
+3. **Sales Management** – Record customer sales and generate invoices.
-4. Stock levels are automatically updated after each sale.
+4. **Automatic Stock Update** – Stock quantity is reduced automatically after each sale.
-5. Low-stock products trigger email notifications through Amazon SNS.
+5. **Low Stock Detection** – The system identifies products that fall below the stock threshold.
-6. Sales data is processed using AWS Glue.
+6. **Email Notifications** – Low-stock alerts are automatically sent to the retailer.
-7. Processed reports are stored in Amazon S3.
+7. **Report Generation** – Generate daily and monthly PDF sales reports.
-8. Amazon QuickSight visualizes business insights through interactive dashboards.
+8. **Business Analytics** – View interactive dashboards for sales, revenue, and inventory insights.

 ---